 Estimated Reading Time: 5 Minutes

 If you have Medicare, you might have the possibility of using this insurance in Costa Rica.
-Depending on the U.S. state you live in, you might be able to use private insurance that is covered by Medicare.
+Depending on the U.S. state you live in, you might be able to use private insurance covered by Medicare.

 New residents can register as a “voluntario”, although that option is meant for those who don’t have any income.

 Ask your residency attorney (make sure you use a specialized attorney to apply for your legal residency) how to register for the Caja.
 The Caja has 29 hospitals throughout the national territory, including a national children’s hospital, a geriatric hospital, and a psychiatric hospital.

-I have INS Medical myself for many years now.
-It is much cheaper than some international health insurances I have had myself, like Danmark and AETNA.
+I have been with INS Medical myself for many years.
+It is much cheaper than some international health insurance I have had myself, like Danmark and AETNA.
 You MUST be a legal resident of Costa Rica to get INS Medical.

 Hopefully, this article answers all your questions about Medicare benefits in Costa Rica.
 Are you buying or selling a property here?
 Then contact us now.

 Photo used in featured image: Image by prostooleh on Freepik